Depending on which database type you are running, the back-up process will be different.

-- Perform backups when there is little to no activity on the server.
+- Perform backups when there is no activity on the server.

 Runtime Backup Option for SQLite

-The Runtime backup option for SQLite databases guarantees successful backup copies when users are logged in to the server and performing write operations.
-While the backup is performed, users will be able to browse SystemWeaver data, but write operations will lock the client until the backup operation has been completed.
-Therefore, the only noticeable effect on performance during a backup would be for users who are currently performing a write operation.
-They may experience a very quick freezing of their screen (similar to a quick glitch).
+The Runtime backup option for SQLite databases guarantees successful backup copies when users are logged in to the server.
+While the backup is performed, users will be able to browse SystemWeaver data, but any write operation will lock all clients until the backup operation has been completed.
+Therefore, it is advisable to schedule backups when there is no activity on the server.
 As always, since each environment is different, it is advisable that you complete a performance test prior.

 Backup Using Bat File

-An example of a backup method is provided in the SystemWeaver installation in the form of a backup.bat file:
+An example of a backup method is provided in the SystemWeaver installation in the form of a backup.bat file and swServerCommand.exe:

 swServerCommand backup ServerName=localhost ServerPort=1768 @echo off rem swServerCommand backup ServerName=localhost ServerPort=1768 FileName="D:\backup.sqlite" FileRepositoryFileName="D:\backup_files.sqlite" if %ERRORLEVEL% NEQ 0 ( echo Backup command returned error pause exit ) pause